Joe-Ferrara/Joe-Ferrara.github.io/_posts/2020-05-04-basketball.markdown

 # Pre-processing

-In this section, I record the pre-processing that was done to all the data before making predictions along with some explanation for the conventions.
+Various pre-processing is done to the data above before it is input to the machine learning algorithms.
+Here I explain the pre-processing done and  the conventions used.

 The first 10 games of each season for each team were taken out of the data for small sample size reasons.
-One could not hope to make good predictions based on the statistics during before these games.
+The cut off of 10 games seems like a reasonable number because it eliminates games with minimal entering cumulative statistics without eliminating a substantial portion of the total games.

 To make the betting odds data and NBA games data match, the years before 2007 were taken out of the NBA games data, and any preseason and postseason games were removed from the NBA games data and betting odds data.

 For each game and each team, only the top 9 players in order of minutes played were kept.
 This way only the more relevant players statistics are considered.
 One may disagree with the convention to apriori keep players based on their minutes played in the game one wants to predict.
 The reason for this convention is to attempt to recreate the information one has at the beginning of the game about the players that will play in the game.
-Using cumulative stats to decide which players to keep for each game do not capture when a player misses a game due to injury or suspension, while someone betting on the game (as well as Las Vegas when making the closing odds) has this information.
-A serious basketball fan could predict at the beginning of a game with good accuracy which 8 players on a team would play the highest minutes.
+Using cumulative statistics to decide which players to keep for each game does not capture when a player misses a game due to injury or suspension.
+On the other hand, someone betting on the game, as well as Las Vegas when making the closing odds, has this information.
+A serious basketball fan could predict with good accuracy which 9 players on a team would play the highest minutes.

-The script *pre_processing.py* does all to the *full_stats_running.csv* dataset, and then creates input and output dataframes to input into the machine learning models.
-It creates one input dataframe for player statistics, one for team statistics, and one for player and team statistics.
+The script *pre_processing.py* does all of the above to *full_stats_running.csv*, and then creates input and output dataframes for the machine learning models.
+The script creates one dataframe for player statistics, one for team statistics, and one for player and team statistics.
 The output dataframe is the column of *full_stats_running.csv* that says whether or not the home team won the game.
-This script also does the training, validation, and test splitting of the data, which is discussed in the following section.
+The script also does the training, validation, and test data splitting, which is discussed in the following section.

-The support vector machine and multi-layer perceptron models have the extra pre-processing step of the scaling the features to make them uniform.
+Finally, the support vector machine and multi-layer perceptron models have the extra pre-processing step of the scaling the features to make them uniform.
 The data was scaled using ``StandardScaler`` from ``sklearn.preprocessing`` to make the columns have mean 0 and variance 1.

 # Training and Validation

-The naive models were run on all the games since there is no training and validation for these models.
+The naive models, described in the following section, were run on all games since there is no training and validation for these models.

 For the machine learning models, the 2018-19 and 2019-20 seasons were held out as a test set, and the 2007-08 through 2017-18 seasons were split 80%, 20% for training and validation respectively.
 In the training, validation, and test data there are 9,113 games, 2,279 games, and 1,790 games respectively.

-For each of the machine learning models, the model hyperparameters were tuned using the training and and validation data to avoid overfitting and underfitting.
+For each of the machine learning models, the model hyperparameters were tuned using the training and and validation data to prevent overfitting and underfitting.
 Each model has it's own script that does this, with obvious naming conventions.
-The script *test.py* runs all the models with the determined hyperparameters on the training, validation, and test data.
+The script *test.py* runs the models with the determined hyperparameters on the training, validation, and test data.
 For each of these models we record the percent correct on the training, validation, and test data.

 # Naive Models